proofit404/dependencies/docs/usage.md

 ```

+Let's roll down what is happening here:

-As you can see `Foo` class needs argument named `two`.
-We find `Baz`
+* `Foo` class requires an argument named `two`;
-class as a dependency satisfied this name.
-We see that this is a class -
+* In dependency scope, that argument resolves to `Baz` class;
-so we need to instantiate it too.
-We search for dependency named `x` and
+* Which is a class - oh boy, we need to instantiate it as well;
-find `1`.
-We build `Baz` instance then use it to build `Foo` instance.
+* But its constructor requires an argument named `x`;
+* Which resolves to `1` in the dependency scope, so we do not need to go any further.

+Having found that out, we effectively construct, execute, and return `Foo(two=Baz(x=1))`.

 ### Calculation rules

-Each dependency evaluates once during injection process.
+Each dependency evaluates exactly once during injection process.
 If during
 dependency injection different classes have constructor argument with
+the same name, the corresponding dependency will be instantiated once and these
-same name, it will be one object.
-But this objects lives only during one
+two constructors will receive the same object.
+But this object only lives during one
-injection process.
-New attribute access - new object.
+injection process; another attribute access means a new object.

 ```pycon